-The Notice of Annual Meeting of Stockholders, Proxy Statement, and Annual Report are available at www.paychex.com/investors.
+The Notice of Annual Meeting of Stockholders, proxy statement, and annual report are available on the Company's website at www.paychex.com/investors.

-As an alternative to receiving paper copies of the proxy statement and annual report in the mail, stockholders can elect to receive an e-mail message, which will provide a link to these documents on the Internet.
-Opting to receive your proxy materials online saves the Company the cost of producing and mailing bulky documents and reduces the volume of duplicate information received by you.
+As an alternative to receiving paper copies of the proxy statement and annual report in the mail, stockholders can elect to receive an e-mail message, which will provide a link to these documents on the internet.
+Opting to receive your proxy materials online saves the Company the cost of producing and mailing bulky documents and reduces the volume of duplicate information you receive.